choeffer/360pibot/docs/examples.rst

 The following code calibrates a Parallax Feedback 360° High-Speed Servo `360_data_sheet`_ .
-The values ``dcMin`` and ``dcMax`` are later needed in :class:`lib_motion.motion` .
+The values ``dcMin`` and ``dcMax`` are later needed in :class:`lib_motion.control` .
 For more informations, see :meth:`lib_para_360_servo.calibrate_pwm` .
 This example is included as ``calibrate.py`` .